Dagte/miniban/Readme.md

 - Displays tasks in three columns based on their status
 - Shows task title, description, priority, and due date
 - Automatically refreshes to show current task data
+- **Drag-and-drop support**: Click and drag tasks between columns to update their status

 ## Quick Start with Sample Data